andreacfromtheapp/random-word-api/README.md

 - [x] Containerized everything with Docker for demo purposes
 - [x] Password protected OpenAPI endpoints with Nginx (user and password: admin)

+## Omitted RESTful requirements

+For a simple API as this is, I have deliberately chosen to omit implementing the following, although part of a RESTful API specs:

+- **Metadata and links ([HATEOAS](https://restfulapi.net/hateoas/))**: although
+  a recommendation I particularly agree with (I'm always in favor of code and tool being as informative and self-explaining as possiblu), this particular project API schema was always going to be simple.
+To allow focusing all head-space to internalize all the _required-by-the-spec_ concepts and API patterns.

+- **TLS encryption**: I have learned how to implement TLS encryption with tower middleware and subsequently removed the functionality for two main reasons.
+  The first is to leave the certificate management to the proxy (Nginx); and the second, purely demo related, is to not ask users to trust a self-signed cert.

+I'm sure there's plenty more to learn about RESTful APIs and 1) I'll update and/or refactor this project if/when necessary; 2) I'm going to develop other APIs and build them _more complex and better_.
+This should come with improvements for me too.

 ## Available endpoints

 - `/health/alive` and `/health/ready` - Public health check endpoints